 Workplace discrimination due to disability means that somebody is being treated differently because of their disability, perceived disability, or association with a disabled person.
 Treating a person differently because of their disability, no matter if it is visible, can be against the law and therefore punishable.

-Examples of discrimination based on physical or mental disabilities are: harassing an employee, avoiding recruiting or firing them because of their disability, not giving them a promotion, or prohibiting them from further improving themselves by doing extra training.
+Categories of discrimination based on physical or mental disabilities are: harassing an employee, avoiding recruiting or firing them because of their disability, not giving them a promotion, or prohibiting them from further improving themselves by doing extra training.

 Is victimization a type of discrimination?